-406.10 Compactors.
+- 406.10 Compactors.
 Rollers shall be steel wheel, pneumatic tire, vibratory or combination of these types.
-The number and weight of rollers shall be sufficient to obtain the required compaction while the recycled material is in a workable condition, except that each pneumatic tire roller shall be 30 tons' minimum weight.

-406.11 Smoothness.
-The longitudinal surface smoothness of the roadway prior to and after cold recycling shall be tested by the Contractor in accordance with subsection 105.07.
+The number and weight of rollers shall be sufficient to obtain the required compaction while the recycled material is in a workable condition, except that each pneumatic tire roller shall be 30 tons' minimum weight. - 406.11 Smoothness.
+The longitudinal surface smoothness of the roadway before and after cold recycling shall be tested by the Contractor per subsection 105.07.